If You Bought a TelexFree AdCentral or AdCentral Family Package, a $22.5 Million Class Action Settlement May Affect Your Rights

 No money will be distributed to any Settlement Class Member yet.
 The lawyers will continue to pursue the lawsuit against the other, non-settling Defendants to see if any future settlements or judgments can be obtained in the case and then the funds will be distributed in the best method available in order to reduce administrative expenses.

-The plan of distribution for the settlement funds will depend on the total amount recovered from the Defendants, attorney fees and case costs.
+The plan of distribution for the settlement funds will depend on the total amount recovered from the Defendants, and attorney fees and case costs.
 You will be notified when and how to submit a claim.
 The plan of distribution for the settlement funds must be approved by the Court before the funds can be distributed.

 9. What are my rights in the Settlement Class?